Linking the Singularities of Cosmological Correlators: Bootstrapping Using Cuts and Transmutation

 4pt \paragraph*{Contact term} The contact contribution can be lifted to de Sitter space in precisely the same way as the scalar exchange channels, because it involves the same spinning external lines.
 Explicitly, the de Sitter result is \beq f_c^{({\rm dS})} = {\cal S}_{k_1}^{[1]}{\cal S}_{k_3}^{[1]} f_c^{({\rm flat})} = 2\left(\frac{2 k_1 k_3}{E^3}+\frac{k_{13}}{E^2}+\frac{1}{E}\right) , \eeq which has a set of subleading singularities that come along with the leading total energy singularity.

 4pt \paragraph*{$\boldsymbol{u}$-channel} The $u$-channel contribution is a little more complex.
+We start with the $f_{u,\perp}$ form factor.
 Since the interaction vertex involves three spinning fields, we must transform both the external lines with ${\cal S}_{k_1}^{[1]}{\cal S}_{k_3}^{[1]}$ and also the internal line with ${\cal I}_u^{[1]}$ defined in (\ref{eq:internalspinup}).
 Additionally, the fact that all the particles are massless requires us to integrate with respect to energies, as in~\eqref{fnlll}.
 A small subtlety is that we integrate with respect to $k_{13}$ rather than $E_L$ because we only want to act on the external lines.
 We can therefore write the helicity-2 form factor in de Sitter as (see Fig.~\ref{fig:Transmutation2}) \beq